 GAR - Seizing Funds & Freezing Accts

-- Methods for seizing funds: Whether moving to a GL, or seizing in the account
+- Configuring Safari for for seizing funds (i.e., moving to a GL, or freezing funds in the account)

-- Compliance with requirement to seize a multiple:
+- Compliance with requirement to seize a multiple of the levy amount

 Seized Amount Multiple